-ThreatSTOP's Security team is adding multiple new cybercrime threat trackers to our expert and standard lists.
+ThreatSTOP's Security team is adding multiple new targets based on the cybercrime-tracker to our expert and standard lists.
 These lists will better help our customers against various sources of cybercrime.

 As you may remember at the beginning of May we added new DGA Targets to our DNS Firewall.
 We are happy to announce these targets are now also available in an IP version and can be now used on both the DNS Firewall and on our IP Firewall products.
 The targets are available as single expert targets.